Notes from Town and Country

 The sheep usually arrive in March.
 They’re last year’s lambs and they spend the spring and summer here as very effective lawnmowers.
 In May the shearers come and set up their hurdles and shearing gear.
 It’s hot and dirty work.
-As I stood and watched them yesterday in the sunshine, I remembered a wood engraving by Clare Leighton, in her beautifully illustrated The Farmer’s Year (reissued by Little Toller and still available).
+As I stood and watched them yesterday in the sunshine, I remembered a wood engraving by Clare Leighton, in her beautifully illustrated The Farmer’s Year (reissued by Little Toller).
 Though her shepherds used hand shears, I don’t think much else has changed.
 The air is still thick with the smell of lanolin and dung, and the sheep still huddle together as they wait their turn.
 When each is done, the fleece is twisted and rolled tightly, and bundled into a sack, and the shorn ewe struggles to her feet and then leaps away.
 Is she relieved to be free of all that wool?
 It’s hard to tell.

 Back at my desk I find a cheering email from a friend who lives in our local town, five miles away.
 Her house is just off the high street, hidden behind trees, and around it lies a magical garden.
 On the high street itself a long and patient queue now waits along the pavement outside the chemist each morning, and there’s another queue outside the greengrocer’s and the butcher’s, while the floors of the two small supermarkets are covered in distancing signs.